veerleprins/FemAlert-meesterproef/README.md

 ### 📑 All Reports

 On this page, all the reports are being shown in detail.
-Here you can see the story of the victim, the type of harassment they reported, the date and time, if the victim needs help, and if the victim wants to be contacted by FemAlert.
+Here you can see the story of the victim, the type of harassment they reported, the date and time, if the victim needs help, and if the victim wants to be contacted by ReportAlert.
 If you click on one of the reports, you will see the victims name and email address, given that they gave permission for the club owner to reach out.<br>
 Here's a screenshot of our design for the 'All Reports' page: <br><br>
 <img src="https://imgur.com/hahEljQ.png" width="500" height="300">

 As you can see on the screenshot of our design, we have implemented a search bar to find specific reports.
 With the search bar, you can find reports for specific days and times, as well as a specific type of harassment.

 Next to the section with all the reports, you can see two pie charts.
-These charts visualize the amount of victims who asked for help or want to be in contact with FemAlert.
+These charts visualize the amount of victims who asked for help or want to be in contact with ReportAlert.

 ### 🔩 Settings